Sapien3/canvas-based-editor/README.md

 # Note

-This package only works in linux environment.
+This package only works in linux environment

 # Canvas Text Editor Tutorial